 C. MERC – Mathematics Education and Resource Center

-for submitting a Proposal to one of the V-CUR-sponsored Subprograms
+Instructions for submitting a proposal to one of the V-CUR-sponsored Subprograms

-cadet will then be able to upload their proposal and any additional relevant
+- The cadet will then be able to upload their proposal and any additional relevant materials.

 use the Templates provided on the website.